 Originally from northern New Mexico, Ellen attended undergraduate studies at the University of California, Berkeley, and law school at Emory University in Atlanta, Georgia.
 Ellen practiced law in the investment management group of Sidley Austin LLP, a large international law firm, in San Francisco for seven years and corporate law for a well-respected Colorado practice before founding Trachman Law Center, LLC.

-Ellen is a member of the Colorado Bar Association Family Law Section, the Colorado Women's Bar Association, and Resolve (a national infertility association).
+Ellen is a member of the American Bar Association Assisted Reproductive Technology Committee and Adoption Committee, the Colorado Bar Association Family Law Section, the Colorado Women's Bar Association, the American Society for Reproductive Medicine, and Resolve (a national infertility association).